Our Manuscripts collections are wide ranging and provide rich evidence of the lives and activities of Australians who have shaped our society.

 - Papers of Sir Edmund Barton - View the papers of Australia’s first prime minister

-- Papers of Manning and Dymphna Clark - Read more about Manning the renowned Australian historian
+- Papers of Manning and Dymphna Clark - Read more about the life and work of Manning and Dymphna Clark

 - Finding aid for the Papers of Sir John Monash - Explore the collection of Australia's military commander in the First World War.